Historical Background of Manhasset Bay

 Post World War II Development

 Following the end of World War II to around 1970, there was even more growth on the two peninsulas, as well as most of the Town of North Hempstead and the rest of Nassau County.
-During this three‑decade period, the Towns population nearly tripled from 83,385 in 1940 to 235,007 in 1970 (LI Almanac, 1998).
+During this three‑decade period, the Town's population nearly tripled from 83,385 in 1940 to 235,007 in 1970 (LI Almanac, 1998).
 During this time boating activities increased with the increases in population, but the nature of the boating changed with less commercial and more recreational.
 This change was in large part due to shift in sand mining activities from Manhasset Bay to the Hempstead Harbor area.
 One important commercial use of the Bay that continued during this time, was the seaplane flights in and out of the Bay area.
-Little is known about swimming in the Bay during this time, but its known that a number of beach clubs, and homeowner associations and yacht clubs provided bathing opportunities to their members.
+Little is known about swimming in the Bay during this time, but it is known that a number of beach clubs, and homeowner associations and yacht clubs provided bathing opportunities to their members.
 Therefore, this was obviously also an important activity on the Bay.

 The 1970s to the Present